JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7927 days**.

-And here is a just a random fact -  **One gallon of used motor oil can ruin approximately one million gallons of fresh water**.
+And here is a just a random fact -  **There are five years in a quinquennium**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)